gogryphon/gryphoonmoon/README.md

 Translations
 ------------

-Changes to translations as well as new translations can be submitted to [Gryphon Moon Core's Transifex page](https://www.transifex.com/projects/p/dash/).
+Changes to translations as well as new translations can be submitted to [Gryphonmoon Core's Transifex page](https://www.transifex.com/projects/p/dash/).

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the [translation process](doc/translation_process.md) for details on how this works.